 If you want absolute isolation for your Alaska fishing adventure check out our coastal Alaska Wilderness SAFARI camp, where we won’t fish with other fishermen from another lodge our entire season.
 Literally.

-The OUTPOST camp sits adjacent to a larger glacially stained river and “Outpost creek” is a minimum 20 minute hike across the tundra.
+The OUTPOST camp sits adjacent to a larger glacially stained river and “Outpost creek” is a 15 minute hike across the tundra.

 The OUTPOST camp is primarily a fishing adventure.
 However, there is stunning mountain scenery to photograph and one really cool half day hike.
 Plus, you can count on occasional wildlife sightings consisting mostly of Alaska brown bears, but we have also seen moose, caribou, wolves, red fox and several different bird species.